-Opportunity Zones are already prompting investment with a 58 percent increase in deals in the designated zones in the third quarter of 2018 compared to the third quarter of 2017, according to the Wall Street Journal.
-Nationwide there has been an increase in investment by 11 percent in the designated zones, with investment interest soaring even before an Opportunity Zone is established.
+Opportunity Zones are already prompting investment.
+Designated zones have seen a 58% increase in deals in the third quarter of 2018 compared to that of 2017, according to the Wall Street Journal.
+Nationwide there has been an increase in investment by 11% in the designated zones.
+There is considerable investment interest even before a zone is established.

 Trust Carolina Services with Your Commercial Construction Needs